hark130/keen-risk/slides_raw/06_15-C-Prog_Definitions.rst

 * Static
     * Object code included by a linker
     * Required modules "copied" into the executable
-    * Accessed at compile-time
+    * First accessed at compile-time and used at run-time

 * Dynamic
     * Object code loaded into memory by the host
     * Accessible by multiple programs
-    * Accessed at load-time or run-time
+    * First accessed at load-time or run-time*

+\* Sometimes dynamic libraries are referenced, without copying code, at compile-time

 .. note::